Mbed-TLS/mbedtls/docs/driver-only-builds.md

   `mbedtls/build_info.h` where xxx can take the same values as for `MBEDTLS_ECP_DP_xxx` macros.

+Note that for externally-provided drivers, the integrator is responsible for ensuring the appropriate `MBEDTLS_PSA_ACCEL_xxx` macros are defined.
+However, for the p256-m driver that's provided with the library, those macros are automatically defined when enabling `MBEDTLS_PSA_P256M_DRIVER_ENABLED`.

 ### Limitations regarding fully removing `ecp.c`

 A limited subset of `ecp.c` will still be automatically re-enabled if any of